nicolasdelisle/Presentation/README.md

 - Public subnets typically have a route to the Internet Gateway (`0.0.0.0/0 → igw-xxxxxx`).
 - Private subnets often route traffic through a NAT Gateway.

-📘 *Think of it like:*
-A GPS for your network traffic—deciding where packets go depending on their destination.

 ---